 Undergraduates can apply for an NHS bursary from the fifth year of study on a five or six-year course.
 Before then, they should apply to Student Finance England each year for a student loan for tuition fees and living costs.
 To be eligible to receive support from Student Finance England you must be English domiciled

 - a 5-year degree in medicine, recognised by the General Medical Council.

 - a 2-year general medical foundation programme.

-- a 5 to 8 year specialty training programme, the length dependent on which specialty of medicine you choose.
+- a 5 to 8-year speciality training programme, the length depends on which speciality of medicine you choose.